ishifoev/100-days-of-code/r1-log.md

 **Thoghts** I will never give up keep going to preprare to interview, sometimes is hard to understand.

 **Link to Work** [Task Assignment] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round6/day-58)

+### R1D59 Mar 22, 2022

+**Today Progress** Valid Starting City Imagine you have a set of cities that are laid out in a circle, connected by a circular road that runs clockwise.
+Each city has a gas station that provides gallons of fuel, and each city is some distance away from the next city.

+**Thoghts** Very interesting and keep going.

+**Link to Work** [Valid Starting City] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round6/day-59)